-An application can get an event to retrieve an event stored in the event queue.
+An application can retrieve an event stored in the event queue.
 It can also receive an event as a message.
 The main purpose of event management is to realize interactive human interfaces.
-Therefore, event management is designed on the assumption that it is used to send event notifications from keyboards, pointing devices, and other such human interface devices to applications as events.
+Therefore, event management is designed on the assumption that it is used to send event notifications from devices such as keyboards, and pointing devices to applications as events.
 However, device events, extended device events, application events, and other events can also be used to send event notifications from other devices to applications.

-3. T-Kernel Standard Extension Common Specifications
+3. AMP T-Kernel Standard Extension Common Specifications